-- 63. At any time during the investigation, the Head of School/Institute or Dean for Education may decide to refer matter to the Academic Registrar or Council Secretary for consideration at College level. - 64.
-Once the complaint investigation is complete, the Head of School/Institute or Dean for Education either: - [a] Dismisses the complaint of misconduct, in which case the matter is closed and no record is retained of the complaint. - [b] Decides that the case should be heard
+- 66.44.
+At any time during the investigation, or hearing, the Head of School/Institute or Dean for EducationDirector may decide to refer the matter to the Academic Registrar for consideration at College Institutional level. - 67.45.
+Once the complaint allegation investigation is complete, the Head of School, or Institute Director/Institute or Dean for Education either: - [a] Dismisses the complaint_allegation of misconduct, in which case the matter is closed and no record of the allegation is retained_on the student's recordef the complaint. - [b] Decides that the case should be heard